osquery/osquery-go/README.md

 }
 ```

-To test this code, start an osquery shell:
+To test this code, start an osquery shell and find the path of the osquery extension socket:

 ```
 osqueryi --nodisable_extensions